Logo Icon

 • The more you practice, the better you'll identify patterns, draw logical conclusions, and solve problems quickly.

-• Allocate ample practice time, and ensure you cover various question types.
+• Allocate ample time for practice, and ensure that you cover a wide variety of question types.

 • Analyze your performance to identify strengths and weaknesses, and tweak your preparation accordingly.